 - Overactive Bladder: Frequent need to void, bladder pressure, urinary urgency and/or difficulty holding a full bladder

 What Kind of Training Does a Urogynecologist Have?

-After medical school, urogynecologists complete a full residency training in either obstetrics and gynecology (4 years) or urology (5-6 years), followed by 2 to 3 years of specialized female pelvic medicine and reconstructive surgery fellowship training.
+After medical school, urogynecologists complete a full residency training in either obstetrics and gynecology (four years) or urology (five to six years), followed by two to three years of specialized female pelvic medicine and reconstructive surgery fellowship training.
 Urogynecology sub-specialty training focuses exclusively on the evaluation and treatment of conditions that affect the female pelvic organs and the muscles and connective tissues that support these organs.
 Urogynecologists are trained in clinical pelvic medicine, as well as surgical reconstruction to restore pelvic anatomy and bowel, bladder, and sexual function.